 It is easy to get started with Signal K. With a Google Group for users, Slack Channels for developers, lots of online information, low cost hardware and many free or low costs apps and solutions, you can quickly build a system and start benefiting from the tens of thousands of man-hours of community development that has gone in to Signal K.

 The Signal K server is available as a ready-to-fit commercial product (such as the Digital Yacht iKommunicate), or you can download the software for free and run it yourself.
-The software runs on a range of single board computers as well as Linux, Windows and MacOS, see the Install page for details.
+The software runs on a range of single board computers; Raspberry Pi, Beagle Board, etc. as well as any normal PC running Linux, Windows and MacOS, see the Install page for details.

 One of the latest developments on the Signal K Node server, is the support for Plugins.
 A plugin is an extra software component (program) that adds a specific feature to an existing computer program, in this case the Node Server.
 There are an increasing number of plugins being released and they are easily selected and installed on the “Signal K Plugin Store”.

-A list of all the latest Signal K Apps and Services can be found on the Applications and Solutions page.
+Please click here for a list of all the latest Signal K plugins or click here for a list of the latest Signal K Web Apps that can be installed via NPM.
+Additional Signal K Apps and Solutions can be found on the Applications and Solutions page.

 Signal K is an on-going, collaborative effort between a global network of volunteers and interested hardware manufacturers and software vendors in the marine industry.
 We encourage you to get in touch via the mailing list or group chat in our Slack channel.
 Suggestions and requests via Github are also welcome.